 If you have a card that charges an inactivity fee, consider cancelling it.

+Although you can withdraw cash using a credit card, it can be an expensive way to access cash so is best avoided where possible.
 You could face the following charges if you use your credit card to withdraw cash:

 Withdrawal fee: This is usually about 3% of what you take out, although there is usually a minimum fee amount of a few pounds.